 Over the years, the stigma around mental health has started to diminish, with many industries making an effort to raise awareness and offer support.
-Mental health in the workplace is important in any industry, and companies have shown great progress in promoting and supporting a healthier work environment.
+Mental health in the workplace is important in any industry, and companies have shown significant progress in promoting and supporting a healthier work environment.
 Unfortunately, mental illness still greatly impacts the construction workforce.

-Read on to find out what factors play a role in mental health in the industry and preventive tips your company can take to maintain a healthy work environment.
+Read on to find out what factors play a role in mental health in the industry and preventive tips your company can follow to maintain a healthy work environment.
 Or jump straight to the infographic below.

 What Impacts Mental Health in the Construction Industry?

 Many different factors come into play when looking at the construction industry’s impact on mental health.
 As with any job, there are emotional and physical stresses that can cause strain on mental well-being.

 Some of the factors impacting mental health specifically in the construction industry include:

 - A competitive, male-dominated work culture